xxia8864/ansible/Customized/readme.md

 ```
 ### SFTP setup

-Please create a customized **credential type** using the template named "SFTP_Cred_type.yml"
+Create a customized Credential Type using the template file SFTP_Cred_type.yml.
-The SFTP variables will be sent through SFTP credential.
+SFTP-related variables will be passed through the SFTP credential.

-The SFTP path is in Extra Variable, below is the sample:
+The SFTP path should be provided via Extra Variables.
+Below is a sample:

 ```yaml
 sftp_path: ansible/backup